 Congenital myogenic, acquired aponeurotic, and involutional forms of ptosis represent the most common causes of ptosis among children and adults.
 Adults may be affected by associated involutional changes to the facial soft tissues that exacerbate or mask signs of ptosis.
 The vast majority of patients with ptosis do not present to the ophthalmologist or oculoplastic surgeon for evaluation and treatment.
-Of those who do, symptoms include headache, brow ache, and decreased VA and visual field.
-VA improves with manual elevation of the eyelid and facial soft tissues.
+Of those who do, symptoms include headache, brow ache, and decreased visual acuity and visual field.
+Visual acuity improves with manual elevation of the eyelid and facial soft tissues.
 Superior visual field loss is most common; however, central vision can also be adversely affected.
 Any acute onset of ptosis, especially with other ocular or orbital symptoms, justifies further investigation with ophthalmologic consultation.

 Milan Eye Center

 KS declares that he has no competing interests.

 Professor of Ophthalmology

 AMP declares that he has no competing interests.